MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-at-scale-autodeploy.md

 Microsoft uses this value when the SQL Server extension is deployed via the automatic onboarding work flow.

-### Opt-out
+## Opt out

 There is no cost associated with this change.
-But if you decide to opt-out from auto onbording of Arc enabled SQL Server, follow the instructions in the [How to opt out of automatic onboarding](#how-to-opt-out-automatic-onboarding) section.
+But if you decide to opt out from auto onboarding of Arc enabled SQL Server, follow the instructions in the [How to opt out of automatic onboarding](#how-to-opt-out-automatic-onboarding) section.

 ## Automatically onboard on new servers connected to Arc